Bringing Browser-Based MFA SSO to the OpenStack CLI

 +EMAIL_USR="your.email@webserver.com"

-.
-Now, whenever BFD will detect a bruteforce, it will email you at the email set above & BFD will run the command /etc/apf/apf -d the.attackers.ip
+Save your modifications and exit your editor, start BFD by running /usr/local/sbin/bfd -s.
+Now, whenever BFD will detect a bruteforce, it will email you at the email set above & BFD will run the command /etc/apf/apf -d the.attackers.ip.
+The emails you will usually recieve look like this:

 Oh, and one thing I have done after I recieved the attack, I immeditaly changed the default SSH port.
-Use your favorite text editor (nano again!) to edit /etc/ssh/sshd_config
+Use your favorite text editor (nano again!) to edit /etc/ssh/sshd_config.

 Find